 4. Encourage Young People to Try Something that Didn’t Work in the Past

-Many times, adults quickly dismiss ideas because “we’ve tried that before.”
-Young people are more likely to suggest things that have already been tried since they were not around to hear about it the first time.
+Oftentimes, adults can disregard ideas when they feel “we’ve tried that before.”
+Young people however, are much more likely to suggest things that have already been tried since they were not around to hear about it the first time.
 When we invite young people to come to the table, we need to also make space for them to express their own ideas and opinions.
 This gives them to freedom to experiment and learn, and you never know, their different take on an old approach may even change the outcome this time round.

 5. Allow Young People to Contribute from an Early Age